Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/7_chapter-4.md

-## Chapter 4: Using the Sprite editor
+## Chapter 4: Using The Sprite Editor

 ### Resource Manager > Sprites > Sprite Editor